 Retirement Contribution Limits

-For calendar year 2015, the amount that may be tax-deferred to your retirement savings plan is $18,000 or your total annual compensation.
-If you are over 50 years old, or will reach age 50 during calendar year 2015, this amount increases to the lesser of $24,000 or your total annual compensation, due to the special catch-up provision of the Economic Growth and Tax Relief Reconciliation Act of 2001.
+For calendar years 2017, the amount that may be tax-deferred to your retirement savings plan is $18,000 or your total annual compensation.
+If you are over 50 years old, or will reach age 50 during calendar year 2016, this amount remains at the lesser of $24,000 or your total annual compensation, due to the special catch-up provision of the Economic Growth and Tax Relief Reconciliation Act of 2001.
 These limits apply to all eligible employees.

 If you wish to change the amount you are contributing to the Retirement Plan or the company in which your contribution is invested, you may do so online.

-For calendar year 2015, the integration level for the 1987 Boston University Basic Retirement Plan is $36,900.
+For calendar year 2017, the integration level for the 1987 Boston University Basic Retirement Plan is $36,800.
 The integration level is calculated using the lesser of the increases in the Social Security Wage Base or the National Average Total Compensation, published by the Bureau of Labor Statistics.
-The Social Security Wage Base increased 2.9 % from 2013 to 2014, and the National Wage Average increased 1.59%.
-Therefore, the 2015 integration level increased to $36,900.
+The Social Security Wage Base was unchanged from 2015 to 2016, and the National Wage Average increased .66%.
+Therefore, the 2017 integration level remains at $36,800.

 Tax laws limit the amount of before-tax and after-tax Roth contributions that you can make to this plan each calendar year.
 Under the current rules, these limits will not affect your ability to make the required employee contribution, 3% of base salary (or contributions under the grandfathered 1965 plan, if that formula applies to you).